sohailshaikh23/Todo-web-app/README.md

-# node-todo-cicd
+# Node-todo-cicd

-Run these commands:
+Run these commands in the EC2:

-`sudo apt install nodejs`
+"sudo apt install nodejs"

 `sudo apt install npm`